The Secrets of Y2K Fashion – From Origin to 2023 Comeback

 Y2K fashion

-The decade’s constant technological advances inspired the masses and fashion designers seeking to encapsulate the spirit of the future via garments and accessories.
+The decade’s constant technological advances inspired the masses, and fashion designers sought to encapsulate the spirit of the future via garments and accessories.

 A profusion of synthetic materials, holographic prints, and futuristic silhouettes hinting at the technological dawn of 2000 flooded the decade’s runways.